gaultier/blog/how_should_your_mutex_be_named.md

 But I paused for a second: What should the mutex be named?
 I usually use the `xxxMtx` convention, so I'd have named it `barMtx`.

 To avoid a sterile 'you vs me' debate, I thought: What do other people do?
 What naming convention is in use in the project, if any?
-I'll ddemonstrate this method in the realm of the Go standard library.
+I'll demonstrate this method in the realm of the Go standard library.

 And more generally, what is the best way to find out what naming conventions or code patterns are used in a project?
-Since I just started a new job, it's a prevalent question which will come again and again - there is a lot of unknown code ahead of me!
+Since I just started this new job, it's a prevalent question which will come again and again - there is a lot of unknown code ahead of me!
 Thus, I need a good tool to find the answers quickly.

 ## Structural search

-I use `ripgrep` (or equivalent) and `awk` all the time when developing, probably at least once a minute, and these tools can do that... kind of, since they operate on raw text.
+I use `ripgrep` and `awk` all the time when developing, probably at least once a minute, and these tools can give us the answers... kind of, since they operate on raw text.

 What I often actually need to do is *search the code structurally*, meaning search the Abstract Syntax Tree (AST).
 And the good news is, there are tools nowadays than can do that!
-I never took the time to learn one, even though the need came up a few times, so I felt this is finally the occasion.
+I never took the time to learn one, even though this came up a few times, so I felt this is finally the occasion.

 Enter [ast-grep](https://github.com/ast-grep/ast-grep).
 Surprisingly, the main way to search with it is to write a rule file in YAML.
 A command line search also exists but seems much more limited.